yankaizhao322/annotation-yolo-fine-tuning/README.md

 # Fine-Tuned YOLOv8-Pose for Lower-Limb Keypoint Detection

+In clinical research on Parkinson’s disease (PD) and other gait disorders, video recordings are often restricted to the lower body only to protect patient privacy.
+However, pre-trained YOLO-pose models—originally trained on COCO-style full-body datasets—perform poorly on such lower-limb-only videos, failing to detect or localize keypoints accurately.
+To address this limitation, I fine-tuned the YOLOv8-pose model on a custom dataset containing manually annotated lower-body keypoints, achieving significantly improved detection and tracking performance for gait analysis tasks.

 This repository provides a **fine-tuned YOLOv8-pose model** specialized for **lower-body (legs) keypoint detection** in gait videos.
 The model was trained on manually annotated lower-limb data using **CVAT**, focusing on 10 keypoints:
 > L & R Hip, L & R Knee, L & R Ankle, L & R Heel, L & R Foot.